 When you are ready to take your knowledge from 101 Basic Keelboat ground school,to the next level of sailing knowledge: adding reefing, anchoring, basic navigation and good mariner stuff to what you've already learned, then this is the right place for your next step.
-OR when you are facing the prospect of taking the 103 Basic Coastal Cruising written exam, this is the right summary course to review before passing your exam with flying colors.
+OR when you are facing the prospect of taking the 103 Basic Coastal Cruising written exam, this is the right summary course to review to help you pass your exam with flying colors.
 Additionally, you will have the knowledge that will bring you to a whole new level of understanding sailing: intermediate level terminology, systems, concepts and tips to help you make sense of your on-the-water experience.

 This course is patterned after the format of the American Sailing Association's learn to sail programs.
 It does not take the place of an ASA instructor or on-the-water practice and experience.
 However it contains a body of essential knowledge to advance your skills and seamanship.
 This course contains over two hours of content – utilizing over 250 colorful pictures, graphics and narrations by a senior ASA instructor to add to your experience of having “been there done that" before you ever face the situation on the water.
 The content is divided into seven modules: Terminology (Sailor-speak); Anchoring, Rules of the Road; Charts and Navigation; Knots to Know; and Required/Good to Know.
 Supplemental content covers some topics in detail… all essential knowledge to advance your confidence and competence while sailing an auxiliary powered sloop rig in light to moderate sea conditions and winds.

 30 day money back guarantee.

 |Section 1: A brief introduction to 103 Basic Coastal Cruising|